UMR-CNRM/PHYEX/docs/Developer.md

 ## After cycle 49t1

-Workflow summary: after the cycle 49t1 (starting from 49t2?), HARMONIE/AROME will become a boudle.
+Workflow summary: after the cycle 49t1 (starting from 49t2?), HARMONIE/AROME will become a bundle.
 Il will be built with source codes coming from various places.
 One of these places will be the PHYEX repository.
-Pull requests must be send to each modified boundles.
+Pull requests must be send to each modified bundles.

 ![](./AROMEworkflow2.svg)